kmc6/F1/README.md

 ## Executive Summary

-Formula 1 (F1) has been a competitive sport since 1950, shaped by substantive technology and race regulations.
+Formula 1 (F1) has been a competitive sport since 1950, shaped by substantive changes in technology and race regulations.
 This project leverages data science to analyse historical F1 data, identifying factors influencing race outcomes and creating a predictive model for driver positions.
 Unlike similar Kaggle projects that focus on complex models like neural networks, we emphasise Exploratory Data Analysis (EDA) for insights, aiming to guide feature and model selection (starting with simpler models first).

 ## Data Source Extraction
 The dataset for this project was sourced as a set of static CSV files (as at 07/10/2024) from the Ergast’s ["Motor Racing Data API"](https://ergast.com/mrd/db/), which contains F1 data from the beginning of the world championships in 1950 to the present day.